What is open source?

 How do companies make money from open source?

-Another tactic often used by open source vendors is to provide the software freely, but to withhold official support and other additional services from companies that haven't taken out a contract.
+Another tactic often used by OSS vendors is to provide the software freely, but to withhold official support and other additional services from companies that haven't taken out a contract.
 Since business IT relies on minimising downtime as much as possible, strong support is essential making this tactic very effective.

 Why contribute to open source projects?

-Some coders are more utilitarian about the process than others.
+However, some coders are more utilitarian about the process than others.
 For example, if a developer is using an open source tool in a particular project, they will often tweak or improve it over the course of their efforts.
 Those improvements are then circulated to the rest of the software's developers and users, resulting in gradual iterative improvements.

 What's more common is companies gifting tools they've developed internally to the open source community.
 Part of this is a purely practical effort to outsource the continued development and iteration of these tools to the community at large, but there's also an element of giving back to developers by giving them access to sophisticated software.